student wellbeing

 Bachelor's third year, Double major Math and Physics, Master's

 Student Psychologist: This is where you go if you are experiencing disappointing study results or if your study performance is affected due to personal problems.
-You can also go here if you feel depressed, if you are experiencing anxiety, stress, sadness, or insecurity in your studies or f you need help coping with the coronacrisis.
+You can also go here if you feel depressed, if you are experiencing anxiety, stress, sadness, or insecurity in your studies or if you need help coping with the coronacrisis.
 See this page for more information and to make an appointment.

-Student Counsellor: This is where you go if you have special needs, you are experiencing financial problems, you are at risk of study delay, you have questions about rules and regulations, you are interested in adapted study options or you are involved in sport as a top athlete.
+Student Counsellor: This is where you go if you have special needs, you are experiencing financial problems, you are at risk of study delay, you have questions about rules and regulations, you are interested in adapted study options or you are involved in sports as a top athlete.
 See this page for more information and to make an appointment.

 Study Trainer: This is where you go if you are procrastinating in your studies or experiencing disappointing study results.
 You can also go here if you are experiencing emotional problems that you think are due to how you study or spend your time.
 See this page for more information and to make an appointment.

-Study and Career Advisor: This is where you can go if you need advice on or have doubts about your choice of study, your choice of Master's programme, career orientation or career orientation in conjunction with a disability.
+Study and Career Counsellor: This is where you can go if you need advice on or have doubts about your choice of study, your choice of Master's programme, career orientation or career orientation in conjunction with a disability.
 See this page for more information and to make an appointment.